pkassar/my-CV/README.md

 ## A little bit of story

  After graduating from the university of Edinburgh I decided to follow my passion and work in the music industry.
 By helping out at small london based electronic music label I learned about different aspects of creating and releasing music.
 I later interned at a Management Agency that deals with top40 artists to discover licensing and artist touring logistics.
  After taking some time to think about the next steps I realised I was looking for a more challenging roles that involved technical abilities and growth prospect.
 I discovered and started loving coding.
-I embarked on the journey that is Makers Academy: a 12-week intense course to give you the tools to learn code.
+I embarked on the journey that is Makers Academy: a 12 week intense course that gave me the tools to learn code.

-I am now looking for my first job as a developer where can grow my skills whilst exploring my love for music.
+I am now looking for my first job as a developer where I can grow my skills whilst exploring my love for music.

----
+-
 <a name="built"></a>
 ## What I've built